sadit/SnowballStemmer.jl/README.md

 ```

 # Advanced manipulation of text
 This package only provides stemming facilities.
-More advanced functionality can be found in `TextAnalysis.jl` or `TextModel.jl`
+More advanced functionality can be found in `TextAnalysis.jl` or `TextModel.jl`.